smithy-lang/smithy-swift/smithy-kotlin/design/DESIGN.md

 }
 ```

 our code would differ in that it would use a produce to send so that it could receive from that channel asynchronously.
 Produce is a coroutine builder that simplifies the process of creating a coroutine and a channel.
-It will create a new Receieve Channel
+It will create a new Receieve Channel and launch a coroutine within a ProducerScope to send values on the channel.
+When there’s nothing left to send, the channel is implicitly closed and the coroutine resource is released.

 ```kotlin
 class Movement {